-Notes: You must submit an Online Participation Agreement Quiz and earn full points before the remainder of the course work will be available to you.
+Note: You must submit an Online Participation Agreement Quiz and earn full points before the remainder of the course work will be available to you.

-Then, there is a thirty-question multiple choice and true/false quiz for each of the chapters of the textbook that the course will cover.
-The chapter quizzes are 60 minute timed quizzes and will close at the deadline.
+There is a thirty-question multiple choice quiz for each of the modules.
+Questions are randomly selected from a test bank containing questions for the chapters covered in the module.
+You may take each quiz two times and the highest grade will be recorded in the grade book.
+The quizzes are 60 minute timed quizzes and will close at the deadline.
+Any answers saved after the deadline will not be counted towards the grade.
 These are "open book" quizzes but you will probably not have enough time to look up all the answers without reading and studying the material prior to taking the quiz.
 Do not click on the link until you are ready to take the test as once you enter the quiz and get out of it, you cannot re-enter the quiz.
 Quizzes will not be accepted after you surpass the time limit or after the deadline so plan ahead.
 Late quizzes aren't accepted.
-Practice quizzes are available to use as a study tool and are taken from the same test bank as the chapter quizzes.
-If you fail to submit 6 quizzes you may be dropped from the course.